interledger/rafiki/packages/documentation/src/content/docs/integration/getting-started.md

 }
 ```

-The Account Servicing Entity SHOULD store at least the `paymentPointer.id` in their internal database to be able to reference the account and payment pointer.
+The Account Servicing Entity SHOULD store at least the `walletAddress.id` in their internal database to be able to reference the account and wallet address.

-### Create Payment Pointer Key
+### Create Wallet Address Key

-In order to use the [Open Payments](/reference/glossary#open-payments) APIs, a payment pointer needs to be associated with at least one private-public-keypair to be able to sign API request.
-One or multiple public keys are linked to the payment pointer such that third-parties can verify said request signatures.
+In order to use the [Open Payments](/reference/glossary#open-payments) APIs, a wallet address needs to be associated with at least one private-public-keypair to be able to sign API request.
+One or multiple public keys are linked to the wallet address such that third-parties can verify said request signatures.
 It can be added using the [Admin API](/integration/management).

 Query:

 ```
-mutation CreatePaymentPointerKey($input: CreatePaymentPointerKeyInput!) {
+mutation CreateWalletAddressKey($input: CreateWalletAddressKeyInput!) {
-  createPaymentPointerKey(input: $input) {
+  createWalletAddressKey(input: $input) {
     code
     message
     success
-    paymentPointerKey {
+    walletAddressKey {
       id
-      paymentPointerId
+      walletAddressId
       revoked
       jwk {
         alg